mebusy/NesDev/README.md

 - Destiny of an empire 2
     - ![](imgs/doae2_watersurface.gif)
     - That animation of water is just swapping two palette colors alternately
-    - a cheap solution, is something like fragment shader used in nowadays games.
+    - a cheap solution, something like fragment shader used in nowadays games.